 A: Ezines readers usually are subscribed to more ezines not to one single ezine.
 However, the number of ezines someone is subscribed to is not that significant.
 Taking into account the fact that not all ezines are published in the same day and most of the publishers don’t send solo ads each and every day, the number of emails that land daily in someone’s Inbox is reasonable.

 When it comes to safelists, even if someone subscribes only to one single safelist, that person will receive tens or even hundreds of emails daily.

 Since no one reads emails all day long, the more emails someone receives, the less emails are actually read.
 A fierce competition for recipient’s attention means less chances to succeed.
 The score already became 2-0 for ezines.

 Q: What are the costs for sending the solo advertisements?

 A: Usually ezine solo ads are not free and the publishers charge you based on the number of subscribers an ezine has.
 As for safelists, “free solo ads” is the main argument used by the owners in order to get their members.
 However, even if the ads are free, your costs won’t be zero.
 [Additional reading: Free Solo Ads?
 Stop Lying to Yourself!]
 Why?
 Because you need to earn credits before being able to send your free ads and this takes some of your time.
 The more you value your time, the higher the costs.
 This evaluation depends only on you.
 You have to decide alone what’s the new score of the match from your point of view.

 Because of the decision that has to be taken regarding the answer to the last question, the score of the match may be different from person to person.
 However, the winner of this match is the same: the ezines.

 To Your Success!

 P.S.
-If you want to improve the results of your solo ads advertising campaigns, I recommend you to read the ebook Ultimate Guide to Solo Ads.
+If you want to improve the results of your solo ad advertising campaigns, I recommend that you to read the ebook Ultimate Guide to Solo Ads.